Special Educational Needs and Disabilities Policy (SEND)

 In identifying a child as needing SEN support, the class teacher working with the SENCo, carries out a clear analysis of the pupil’s needs.
 This draws on the teacher’s assessment and experience of the pupil, their previous progress and attainment, the views and experience of parents, the pupil’s own views and, if relevant, advice from external support services.

 Where it is decided to provide a pupil with SEN support, parents are formally notified.
-The teacher and the SENCo agree, in consultation with the parent and the pupil, the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.
+The teacher and the SENCo in consultation with the parent and the pupil consider the child’s barriers to learning and agree, the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour, along with a clear date for review.
 The support and intervention provided is selected to meet the outcomes identified for the pupil.
 Where appropriate, plans should seek parental involvement to reinforce or contribute to progress at home.
 All teachers and support staff who work with the pupil are made aware of their needs, the outcomes sought, the support provided and any teaching strategies or approaches that are required.
-This is recorded on the provision map and SEND register.
+This is recorded on the provision map and/or SEND register.

 The class teacher is responsible for working with the child on a daily basis.
 Where the interventions involve group or one-to-one teaching away from the class teacher, they still have responsibility for the pupil.
 They work closely with any teaching assistants or specialist staff involved, to plan and assess the impact of support and interventions and how they can be linked to classroom teaching.
 The SENCo supports the class teacher in the further assessment of the child’s particular strengths and weaknesses, in problem solving and advising on the effective implementation of support.